donfiguerres/COVID-19-Tracker-PH/_posts/2020-08-03-new-onset-and-recovery-proxy-charts.md

 ---

 # Tracker Updates
+### New Charts to Visualize Date Proxies
 New charts to visualize date of onset proxies and date of recovery proxies are now added to the tracker.
 This is to better understand the [38,075 tagged recoveries in a day last July 30, 2020](#doh-tagged-38k-recoveries).

 ![Daily Recovery Proxies]({{ site.baseurl }}/images/2020-08-03/daily-recovery.png)

+### Improved Viewing Experience for Mobile
+Replaced iframes with includes to improve viewing experience for mobile devices.
+Also, removed automargin in the plotly charts to maximize the available space.

 # COVID-19 Updates